kubernetes/kubernetes/docs/admin/cluster-troubleshooting.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->
 # Cluster Troubleshooting
-Most of the time, if you encounter problems, it is your application that is having problems.
+Most of the time, if you encounter problems, it is your application that is the root cause.
 For application problems please see the [application troubleshooting guide](../user-guide/application-troubleshooting.md).
 You may also visit [troubleshooting document](../troubleshooting.md) for more information.

 ## Listing your cluster